AMR Coins - Dealers in Quality English Coins

 A worn coin where only the main features and legends are still distinguishable.

-Clearly the wear to a coin is progressive and does not occur in steps (EF, VF, F) and the prices that coins command also do not follow this rule.
+Clearly the wear to a coin is progressive and does not occur in steps (EF, VF, F) and the price that any given coin commands does not follow change in steps either.
 Therefore AMR Coins also use the well recognised terms:

 Good: better than e.g. Good VF